Home

 By Write On with Jamie

-Introducing how to write a literary analysis essay citing text evidence for Green Angel by Alice Hoffman has never been easier!
-This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an expository / informative essay with textual evidence as support.
-It includes an expository writing graphic organizer, rubric, expository writing quiz, and an expository writing template.
+Introducing how to write a literary analysis essay citing text evidence for On the Come Up by Angie Thomas has never been easier!
+This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an opinion essay with textual evidence as support.
+It includes an argumentative writing graphic organizer, rubric, argumentative writing quiz, and an argumentative writing template.

 All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting details, writing hooks and leads, and incorporating the 6 Traits of Writing™.
 From the struggling writer to the advanced writer, this resource offers something for everyone.